Mando75/luister/README.md

 luister.emit('barEvent', 'Hello bar!')

-// We can unsubcribe from an event by using the helper returned by subscribe unsubFromFoo()
+// We can unsubcribe from an event by using the helper returned by subscribe
-// Or we can bass the event key and consumer to unsubscribe luister.unsubscribe('barEvent', barConsumer)
+// Or we can pass the event key and consumer to the unsubscribe method unsubFromFoo() luister.unsubscribe('barEvent', barConsumer)
 ```